 The two researchers behind the study conducted a series of phone interviews with women who said they were caregivers for their ex-husband.
 The reasons behind the women’s generosity varied, but tended to involve the children.
 Having children together kept the divorced couples in each other’s lives after the marriage ended.
 Caring for an ailing ex-husband seems to be a way to please the children.
 One of the researchers said that maintaining good relations with the children was a “strong motivator” for many of the women who agreed to take care of their ex-husbands.

 Some women reported that the experience was positive for them.
 They found that their ex-husbands’ illness softened them and made their interactions less fraught with conflict.

-For assistance on your divorce, contact the best divorce lawyers in Riverside.
+For assistance on your divorce, contact the lawyers of distinction.

 The study did not examine how often men care for their ex-wives when they get sick.